-In a rotator cuff repair procedure, Dr. Rogerson will begin by inspecting the shoulder joint.
+In a rotator cuff repair procedure, the physician will begin by inspecting the shoulder joint.
 Then he will inspect the subacromial bursa, a small cushioning sac of fluid that surrounds the joint, followed by the rotator cuff itself.
 Arthroscopic shaver blades are used to clear away scar tissue, to shape the under side of the acromion (the bone at the top of the shoulder), and to smooth the edges of the cuff tear.
 Once the joint has been prepared, small anchors are attached to the bone.
 Sutures are passed through the edge of the tissue, and the anchors are used to hold the suture in place.

 For years, shoulder instability has been treated with open surgery to repair the torn lip of the glenoid socket, called the “labrum.”
 Many surgeons now believe that instability is associated with more than just labral tears.
-Using minimally invasive arthroscopic techniques, Dr. Rogerson will have access to the entire joint.
+Using minimally invasive arthroscopic techniques, the surgeon will have access to the entire joint.
 As a result, he can examine all potential tears and will base the method of repair (arthroscopic and sometimes open) on this thorough inspection.
 The arthroscopic repair is done using small incisions, which typically means your recovery is quicker and less painful.
-To repair shoulder instability, Dr. Rogerson will attach anchors to the bone, then will pass sutures through the tissue.
+To repair shoulder instability, the surgeon will attach anchors to the bone, then will pass sutures through the tissue.
 The anchors hold the suture in place.
 In many cases, these anchors are bioabsorbable and are gradually absorbed in the body over time (within three to five years following the procedure), rather than permanently residing in the bone.
 The surgeon may tighten the joint capsule using suture.

 Arthroscopic shoulder surgery can relieve pain, improve joint stability, repair tears and damage, maximize quality of life and optimize activities of daily living.